galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 To run the test, follow the same steps as for `SimBankIVT.java` but using the test class name `WebAppIntetgrationTest` instead of `SimBankIVT`.
 Don't forget that you need to launch [Galasa SimBank](/docs/getting-started/simbank) before running the test.

+The test is a bit different to the other tests.
+The idea of the test is ...

+As a result there's a bit more set up to do .. see the section for deets ..

 This test performs a similar function to the `ProvisionedAccountCreditTest.java` but includes the use of the Selenium Manager.
 The Selenium Manager enables the test to run Selenium WebDrivers which drive the SimBank Web Application that is provided with Galasa SimBank.

 The `WebAppIntetgrationTest` generates a unique account number to use in the test and provisions the account with a randomly generated opening balance by using a 3270 emulator that connects to the web application which opens in Firefox.
 A batch job opens the account and fills in a form to credit the account with the opening balance.
 The 3270 emulator then connects to the web application, searches for the account number and retrieves the balance.

+The idea of this test is to ... run locally but then understand the properties to run in an ecosystem.
+If running locally lock it down for security purposes by using the 127.0.0.1 localhost.
+Wouldn't set it up in Production like this.
+The test is showing about application integration testing.
+The test is kept simple therefore.
+Shows proper integration testing.
+The Selenium Manager can be set up in various ways .. use gecko driver or use docker engine??
+Say a bit about that.

+Create an image showing the interactions:

+1. 3270 emulator creates a random account number and checks that it does not exist in the CICS region.
+2. If the account does not exist the account is created by the ZOS Batch Manager and is popped into the backend database.
+3. Docker then spins up a web page?
+4. Selenium drives web browser to fill in a web form and this confirms the balance?

 ## About the Selenium Manager

+Need gecko driver for scenario 1 - tell a bit about why you would choose this option.
+It can be Firefox or Chrome or what have you but this example is showing Firefox.

 To use the Selenium Manager you must have Firefox and Gecko driver installed.
 You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download Gecko driver from GitHub</a>.